wp-plugins/image-watermark/readme.txt

 == Upgrade Notice ==

-= 1.3.0 =
+= 1.3.1 =
-* Tweak: Manual watermarking now works even if selected post types are selected
-* Tweak: UI improvements for WP 3.8
-* Fix: Image protection options not saving properly
+* Fix: Option to disable right click on images not working